RxSwiftCommunity/RxGRDB/README.md

     })
 ```

+As a rule of thumb, you always read `changes` in the definition of changes observables, and you always read `fetch` in the definition of values observables.

-Changes and values observables don't have the same behavior, and we'd like you to understand the differences.
+Since changes and values observables don't have the same behavior, we'd like you to understand the differences.

 ## Changes Observables